niteshsingh1701/car-comparison-dashboard/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Car images from Unsplash
-- React team for the amazing library
-- Vite team for the fast development experience

 ## Testing

 This project uses Vitest and React Testing Library for component and hook testing.